Committing to Health and Safety for all

 - Training to develop Health & Safety behaviour.

-1. Control our major risks – Zero serious and fatal accidents goal and protecting our employees against COVID-19
+1. Control our major risks – Zero severe and fatal accidents goal

-Our activities expose us to a number of risks that must be controlled.
+Our activities expose us to several risks that must be controlled.

 To do so, we have deployed a prevention plan: